-Dr. Mark Wrobel joined DARPA as a program manager in the Defense Sciences Office in 2017.
-His interests include the development of new capabilities for detecting and interdicting nuclear and radiological terrorism, as well as technologies supporting the homeland security mission.
+Dr. Mark Wrobel joined DARPA as a program manager in the Defense Sciences Office in 2019.
+His interests include the development of new capabilities for detecting and interdicting threats associated with weapons of mass destruction, including chemical, biological, radiological and nuclear threats to national security.

-Prior to joining DARPA, he was lead program manager for the Department of Homeland Security’s Domestic Nuclear Detection Office (DNDO), where he maintains a joint appointment with DARPA.
-At DNDO he is responsible for a strategic research portfolio focused on advanced nuclear and radiological detection systems.
+Prior to joining DARPA, he was a lead program manager for the Department of Homeland Security’s Countering Weapons of Mass Destruction Office, and the former Domestic Nuclear Detection Office.
+At both offices he was responsible for a strategic research portfolio focused on advanced nuclear and radiological detection technologies.

 You are now leaving the DARPA.mil website that is under the control and